sole/futile-experiment/README.md

 # a futile experiment

-this is me doing terrible things. don't attempt this under strict supervision.
+this is me doing terrible things. don't attempt this unless under strict supervision.

 ## First naive attempt